Transfer Students - Acupuncture and Chinese MedicinePage Menu

 - You will not be allowed to transfer to Northwestern if you are on academic probation or have any other academic restrictions.

-- Transfer courses must have similar course content, name, length and objective, and correspond to courses within Northwestern’s acupuncture and Oriental medicine curriculum.
+- Transfer courses must have similar course content, name, length and objective, and correspond to courses within Northwestern’s acupuncture and Chinese medicine curriculum.
 The college Dean, Associate Dean or designee at Northwestern will determine comparability.

 - All courses you submit for transfer must be completed within the past five years.